10 commandments for resilient design

 Aug 8th, 2017

 The 10 commandments for resilient design we propose below are based on risk management concepts.
-They should be considered as a complement to the resilient design principles delivered by the Resilient Design Institute.
+They are a complement to the resilient design principles delivered by the Resilient Design Institute.

 Definition of resilience

-Resilience is simply defined as the ability to recover after an accident, the ability to withstand disruption and rebound quickly.
+Resilience definition is the ability to recover after an accident, the ability to withstand disruption and rebound quickly.
 In other words resilience is the capacity to bounce back after a disturbance or interruption.

 Resilient design is the result of an intentional effort geared toward enhancing buildings, landscapes, communities, and regions resilience to natural and man-made hazards and disturbances.
 These may include sudden or long-term changes induced by climate changes, for example, but not limited to: